JoshuaHull/portfolio/README.md

 [hero-icon-resolver](./libs/hero-icon-resolver) - automatically resolves [Hero Icon](https://heroicons.com/) components in Vue apps

-[@types/hero-icon-resolver](./types/hero-icon-resolver) - Typescript definitions for hero-icon-resolver

 ### Rollup plugins

 [rollup-plugin-content](./libs/rollup-plugin-content) - import a file's content into a Javascript variable

-[@types/rollup-plugin-content](./types/rollup-plugin-content) - Typescript definitions for rollup-plugin-content

 [rollup-plugin-count](./libs/rollup-plugin-count) - import a Javascript variable equal to the number of files in the build which have a given file extension

-[@types/rollup-plugin-count](./types/rollup-plugin-count) - Typescript definitions for rollup-plugin-count

 [rollup-plugin-html-minify](./libs/rollup-plugin-html-minify) - very simply HTML minifier

-[@types/rollup-plugin-html-minify](./types/rollup-plugin-html-minify) - Typescript definitions for rollup-plugin-html-minify

 ### Vite plugins

 [vite-plugin-replace](./libs/vite-plugin-replace) - replace a string at build time with another string

-[@types/vite-plugin-replace](./types/vite-plugin-replace) - Typescript definitions for vite-plugin-replace

 ### Vue composables

 [use-vanishing-value](./composables/use-vanishing-value) - Vue composable which yields a `Ref<T | null>` object and a function to push new ephemeral values to that object

 [use-vanishing-values](./composables/use-vanishing-values) - extends use-vanishing-value to support tracking multiple values at once

+### Typescript definitions

+[@types/hero-icon-resolver](./types/hero-icon-resolver) - Typescript definitions for hero-icon-resolver

+[@types/rollup-plugin-content](./types/rollup-plugin-content) - Typescript definitions for rollup-plugin-content

+[@types/rollup-plugin-count](./types/rollup-plugin-count) - Typescript definitions for rollup-plugin-count

+[@types/rollup-plugin-html-minify](./types/rollup-plugin-html-minify) - Typescript definitions for rollup-plugin-html-minify

+[@types/vite-plugin-replace](./types/vite-plugin-replace) - Typescript definitions for vite-plugin-replace